Lumieducation/H5P-Nodejs-library/docs/advanced/cluster.md

 - Minio (provides S3 storage backend for content, temporary and library files)
 - MongoDB (provides database backend for content and library metadata)
-- Redis (provides a key-value cache; used for caching the content type cache and caching library metadata)
+- Redis (provides a key-value cache; used for caching the content type cache and caching library metadata; used as a locking mechanism across containers)
 - a named Docker volume (added as a volume to all h5p containers to keep library data consistent across instances)
 - NGINX (load balancer that distributes incoming request between the H5P containers)